Ring Video Doorbell 2 review: Smart, simple, and truly wireless

 It's equally good at night thanks to infrared night vision, which provides a perfectly detailed black-and-white feed once the natural light has faded to darkness.

-My only real complaint is with battery life, which isn't as good as Ring claims — at least in my situation.
+My only real complaint is battery life, which isn't as good as Ring claims — at least in my situation.
 Ring claims six to 12 months, but mine fell from circa 90 percent to 60 percent in four days.
 The first day saw a lot of use due to setup, calibration, and my housemates playing with it (of course.)
 But even now the novelty has worn off, I'm still doubtful that the battery will last much more than a month, never mind six or even 12 months.

 I suspect the proximity to the road and sidewalk is the biggest problem here.
 If the motion sensor was only triggered when someone came within a couple of steps of the door, then it would record far less often — perhaps just three or four recordings per day, accounting for housemates and the postman, instead of the six or seven records per hour I'm currently seeing via the Ring app.